beyondtesting-dev/beyondtesting.dev/src/pages/about.md

 ## Who it's for

 - Curious developers who would prefer baking in acceptance criteria in the code rather than the tests
-- Developers working on code that can’t afford to fail
+- Developers working on code that can't afford to fail
 - Anyone who wants their code to speak for itself

 ---

-## Who’s behind it
+## Who's behind it

 Built and maintained by [Andrea Mancuso](https://github.com/andreamancuso).
 Connect on [LinkedIn](https://www.linkedin.com/in/andrea-m-95ba44185/).